degensprotocol/degens-contract/docs/protocol.md

 ## Oracle Competition

 Since oracles are specified as an M-of-N multi-sig by the match creator, not all oracles need to report a result for a match in order for it to be finalized.
 The oracles that report will evenly split the fee.
 For example, 2 of 3 oracles may be required, in which case a match may be finalized with only 2, and each will take 50% of the grading fee.
 Although when calling `claim`, a participant *could* pass in all 3, this provides no benefit to the user, and increases gas costs.
 Because of this, oracles have an incentive to quickly create signed grading messages.

+As described in the previous section, two users with opposing positions can trade with eachother prior to match finalization to avoid paying oracle fees.
+This ability for participants to cooperate and avoid fees helps ensure oracle fees are competitively low, and ultimately reduces the influence of oracles over the protocol.

 ## Funds Recovery

 In the event that a sufficient number of oracles don't provide a result, after waiting a period of time the match can be finalized by anyone at the `cancelPrice` so that positions can be recovered.

-As described in the [Computing matchIds](#computing-matchids), the Degens smart contract can access the `recoveryTime` and `cancelPrice` parameters by reconstructing the matchId's hash tree.
+As described in [computing matchIds](#computing-matchids), the Degens smart contract can access the `recoveryTime` and `cancelPrice` parameters by reconstructing the matchId's hash tree.
 Given these parameters the `recoverFunds` method can be invoked.
 If the current time has passed `recoveryTime`, then the contract will be finalized at `cancelPrice`, often 0.50.

 For this reason, every participant on a match should verify that the `recoveryTime` and `cancelPrice` are fairly set.
 The `recoveryTime` should be in the future, so nobody can prematurely invoke `recoveryTime`, but not too far in the future that funds will be locked for a long time.
 Similarly, every trader should keep a copy of the match details JSON, because this contains the information required to invoke `recoverFunds`.